MrGForse/ModernAustralis/README.md

 ## Install

 Go to about:support and click on "Show Folder", this will take you to your Firefox profile folder.
 In this folder you will need to create a new directory called "Chrome" if it doesn't already exist.
-Place userChrome.css inside this directory (File path should be '<Firefox Profile>\Chrome\userChrome.css)' and restart firefox.
+Place userChrome.css inside this directory (File path should be '[Firefox Profile Folder]\Chrome\userChrome.css)' and restart firefox.

 ## Compatibility